-Journal Prompts for Trauma Survivors: Navigating Life Post Trauma
+Journal Prompts for Trauma Survivors: Healing After Trauma

-Part Two: By Jordan Kurtz, MA, LPCC, Trauma Therapist in Denver
+Part Two: By Jordan Kurtz, MA, LPC, Trauma Therapist in Denver

-Welcome to part two of our ‘Journal Prompts for Trauma Survivors’ series, where I infuse my experience as a Denver trauma therapist and my love for writing in the hopes of empowering trauma survivors on their healing journey.
+Welcome to part two of our ‘Journal Prompts for Trauma Survivors’ series, where my work as a Denver trauma therapist and my love for writing collide in the hopes of empowering trauma survivors on their healing journey.

 Regaining Empowerment After Trauma Through Writing